You must join each Connection Server host to an Active Directory domain. The host must not be a domain controller.

 You can provide secondary credentials by using the vdmadmin -T command.

 You configure secondary credentials for individual administrator users.

 For a forest trust, you can configure secondary credentials for the forest root domain.
 Connection Server can then enumerate the child domains in the forest trust.

-For details, see "Providing Secondary Credentials for Administrators Using the -T Option" in the View Administration document.
+For more information, see "Providing Secondary Credentials for Administrators Using the -T Option" in the Horizon 7 Administration document.